• Skip to primary navigation

 Also I turn the parchment paper upside down when placing it in the tin so the pencil lines are facing the inside of the tin.

 There you have it!
 A quick simple way to line your square tin.
-This method also works for rectangular tins.
+This method also works to line a rectangular cake tin.

 • Converting Oven Temperatures